 I kept doing stand-up and he kept away from me at shows and we would only really hang out in the bedroom of his basement apartment.
-We honestly never even talked about comedy when we were together.
+We never even talked about comedy when we were together.
 A few months into us dating he went out-of-town for some shows, something he had done every few weeks since I met him.
 This particular time, he text to tell me he wouldn’t be coming home as planned and had to cancel our plans.
-When I pressed him about his reason for it, he admitted that when he had been out-of-town over the past few months, he had actually been visiting another woman.
-I was upset enough to dye my hair purple, but life goes on and so did I.
+He was vague about why and when I kept asking for answers, he admitted that when he had been out-of-town over the past few months, he had actually been visiting another woman…who was a stand-up comic.
+I was upset enough to dye my hair purple and not leave the house for 3 days, but life goes on and so did I.

 I felt my stomach drop to my feet and my face flush.
 Everyone at the table looked at me with raised eyebrows as I stammered, “Um...yeah, we were dating for a while but we broke up.”
 She rolled her eyes and said to the table, “Why does every new female comic have to fuck the first guy she makes friends with?” and that was the end of our conversation.
 I spent the next few weeks scared to go to open mics because I thought if Kyle had told her, maybe other people knew too.

-I imagine if you’re reading this you’re thinking, “Wow, that is a dumb reason not to go do something that you like to do.”
-You’re right, it was dumb.
+I imagine if you’re reading this you’re thinking, “Wow, that is a dumb reason not to go do something that you like to do.” and you’re right, it was dumb.
 But boy, oh boy, if it didn’t feel incredibly valid.
 Starting stand-up in general is very intimidating.
-You’re making yourself vulnerable to a room full of people (or you know, a room with SOME people in it) who probably don’t care about what you’re saying more than they care about writing down what they want to say when their spot comes up.
+You’re making yourself vulnerable to a room full of people (or you know, a room with SOME people in it) who probably don’t care about what you’re saying more than they care about writing down their set.
 Doing stand-up as a woman is that plus the hyper-awareness that you are a woman in a room full of men who probably will go up there and tell a joke about some girl they fucked or a crazy bitch they broke up with.
 Doing stand-up as a woman who was romantically linked to another performer is that plus the illusion that you must like having sex with other comedians so much that you are doing stand-up just to fulfill your comedian dick quota.
-I dealt with so many drunk propositions and accusations of, “What, you think Kyle is funny, but you don’t like me?” from men and disapproving side-eye glances from women in the weeks following our breakup.
+I dealt with so many drunk propositions from men and disapproving side-eye glances from women in the weeks following our breakup.
 It made me feel very stupid and I kept having to leave shows to take a walk around the block and fend off panic attacks before my sets.
-Eventually we all moved on, but it was a really demeaning experience.
+It was demeaning experience to say the least.

-At the end of the day, you have to use your judgment to decide what is healthiest for you.
+At the end of the day, you have to decide what is healthiest for you.
 Don’t let anyone make you feel bad for who you like and do your best to like people who don’t make you feel bad.